seejwy/skapi-doc/database-advanced/README.md

 })
 ```

-In this example, we have created a compound index name by combining the artist type, artist name, and "year" and joining these elements with a period.
-The value for the index is set to the "year" value of 2023.
+In this example, we have created a compound index name by joining the artist type, artist name, and "year" with a period.
+The `value` for the `index` is set to the "year" value of 2023.

 Using compound index names, you can easily query records by artist type, artist name, or release year.

-For example, you can query all albums by a band using the following code:
+For example, you can query all albums performed by a band using the following code:

 ```js
 skapi.getRecords({